 - Organization address

 - Name of the chief executive officer (CEO) or organization owner

 - Legal structure of the organization (e.g., corporation, partnership, proprietorship)

 - Primary type of business

-- Total number of employees (full and part time)
+- Total number of employees (full and part-time)

-Additional Information for Foreign Applicants
+Information for Foreign Applicants

-If your organization is located outside the United States, you can request and register for a DUNS number also online via web registration.
-You are not required to obtain a federal Tax Identification Number (TIN) also known as an Employer Identification Number (EIN) in order to register with Dun & Bradstreet.
-Simply leave the TIN/EIN information blank when registering.
-However, you must determine whether you will need a TIN/EIN in order to meet Internal Revenue Service (IRS) tax reporting requirements.
+If your organization is located outside the United States, you can register for a DUNS number online.
+To register with D&B, you are not required to obtain a federal Tax Identification Number (TIN), also known as an Employer Identification Number (EIN).
+When registering, simply leave the TIN/EIN information blank.
+However, anyone doing business with the federal government generally needs to obtain a TIN/EIN in order to meet Internal Revenue Service (IRS) tax reporting requirements.